 While waterfall methodology in software development prohibits adjustments during each phase, it certainly allows small changes to the project between milestones and even larger input during the first three phases (Requirement, Analysis, Design).

 Waterfall Model VS Agile

 Flexibility.
-The original waterfall model prohibits to changes of project details and requirements along the development process.
+The original waterfall model prohibits changes of project details and requirements along the development process.
 Plus, because of long phase, the project may seem to evolve slowly.
-Luckily, these issues was sited in 70’s by Winston Royce and since then the method has evolved.
+Luckily, these issues were cited in 70’s by Winston Royce and since then the method has evolved.